 If you’d like to look into starting a claim, why not contact our advisors?
 They’ll review your claim with you and give free legal advice about what to do next.
 If you decide to proceed, and your claim is strong enough, we could pass it to a personal injury solicitor from our panel.
 Importantly, they’ll offer a No Win No Fee service to make your claim less stressful if it’s taken on.

-To speak with an advisor right away, please call us on 0800 408 7825 today.
-To find out more about the typical payouts for personal injury in the UK first, please read on.
+To speak with one of our advisors right away, you can call us on 0800 408 7825.
+Alternatively, you can get in touch with us online by using our online contact page or our 24/7 live chat service.
+To learn more about the typical payouts for personal injury in the UK first, please read on.

 Select A Section

-- Are There Typical Payouts For Personal Injuries?
+- What Are The Typical Payouts For A Personal Injury In The UK?

 - Helpful Resources